Leonardo DiCaprio: 1997–2001: Titanic and worldwide recognition

 Titanic transformed DiCaprio into a superstar, drawing adoration among teenage girls and young women that became known as "Leo-mania".
 The success bolstered DiCaprio's standing as a teen idol and romantic lead, an image from which he sought to dissociate himself.
-He reduced his workload "to learn to hear [his] own voice in choosing the roles" that he wanted to pursue.
-He said in 2000: "I have no connection with me during that whole Titanic phenomenon and what my face became around the world [...]
-I'll never reach that state of popularity again, and I don't expect to [...]
-It's not something I'm going to try to achieve either."
-In 2025, DiCaprio said he regretted the decision to turn down Boogie Nights, saying it was "a profound movie of my generation".
+Despite the film's success and its positive influence on his career, in 2025 DiCaprio said he regretted the decision to turn down Boogie Nights, saying it was "a profound movie of my generation".

 In his 2015 Rolling Stone article, Ebiri called the Titanic role DiCaprio's best, writing that he and Winslet "infuse their earnest back-and-forth with so much genuine emotion that it's hard not to get swept up in their doomed love affair".
 A writer for Vanity Fair in 2008 labeled them "Hollywood's most iconic screen couple" since Humphrey Bogart and Ingrid Bergman.
 Writing about her first viewing of Titanic in 2017, Vox contributor Alissa Wilkinson described DiCaprio's "boyish charm" and found his performance "natural and unaffected".

 DiCaprio had a brief featured role in Woody Allen's 1998 satire of fame, Celebrity.
 Ebiri labeled DiCaprio "the best thing in the film".
 That year, he also took on the dual roles of villainous King Louis XIV and his secret, sympathetic twin brother Philippe in Randall Wallace's The Man in the Iron Mask, with common elements from the 1939 film and a 1929 film with Douglas Fairbanks.
 It received mixed reviews, but grossed $180 million against a budget of $35 million.
 Entertainment Weekly critic Owen Gleiberman wrote that DiCaprio did not look old enough to play the part, but praised him as "a fluid and instinctive actor, with the face of a mischievous angel".
 The Guardians Alex von Tunzelmann was similarly impressed with the actor's performance but found his talent wasted in the film.
 DiCaprio won a Golden Raspberry Award for Worst Screen Couple for the dual roles in 1999.